 1. Batteries

-The Nikon Z6 II and Z7 II have decently-sized batteries with good power.
-I typically can get through an average day of shooting on one battery, but there are often when I’m shooting video or longer events where I’m shooting a thousand photos or more, where I will need two batteries.
+The Nikon Z6 II and Z7 II have decently sized batteries with good power.
+I typically can get through an average day of shooting on one battery, but sometimes, when I’m shooting video or longer events with a thousand photos or more, I will need two batteries.

 I have one Nikon battery and two third-party batteries.
-I mostly use the official Nikon battery and only use the third-party batteries for backup and this has been a great system for the last few years.
+I mostly use the official Nikon battery and only use third-party batteries for backup, and this has been a great system for the last few years.

 Official Batteries For Nikon Z6 II / Z7 II

-The Nikon batteries are always dependable, but many of the third-party brands are now making great batteries and I never have issues anymore with the good third-party brands of batteries which I’ll list here.
+Nikon batteries are always dependable, but many third-party brands are now making great batteries, and I never have issues with the good third-party brands, which I’ll list here.

 Nikon EN-EL15c Rechargeable Battery

-If you frequently need a second battery, the official Nikon Z6 II or Z7 II batteries are ideal.
+The official Nikon Z6 II or Z7 II batteries are ideal if you frequently need a second battery.
 They have consistent performance and high power and capacity.
-I usually rely on Nikon batteries as my primary source of power and only resort to third-party batteries as a backup, which is uncommon.
+I usually rely on Nikon batteries as my primary power source and only resort to third-party batteries as a backup, which is uncommon.

 - Battery Capacity: 2280 mAh / 16 Wh